Global Structure Knowledge-Guided Relation Extraction Method for Visually-Rich Document: Experiments

 \subsubsection{Baselines}

 We use the following baselines: (1) text-only pre-trained models without structure information: XLM-RoBERT \cite{xlm-r}, InfoXLM \cite{chi2021infoxlm}; (2) layout-aware pre-trained VrDU models with local structure information: LayoutXLM \cite{xu2021layoutxlm}, XYLayoutLM \cite{xylayoutlm}, LiLT \cite{lilt}.
-All of the experimental results of these baselines are from their original papers directly, except for the results on the few-shot learning task~\footnote{Since the original papers do not provide the performance on the few-shot learning task, we re-implement the results using the official code.}.
+All of the experimental results of these baselines are from their original papers directly, except for the results on the few-shot learning task~\footnote{We re-implement the results using the official code.}.